tgraupmann/ChromeSpeechProxy/README.md

 # Quick Start

+1 Test your browser for compatibility with the [Chrome Speech Demo](https://www.google.com/intl/en/chrome/demos/speech.html)

-1 Launch the proxy
+2 Launch the proxy

-2 Open the `Chrome Proxy Tab`
+3 Open the `Chrome Proxy Tab`

-3 Set the proxy port to an available port that `Unity` has assigned
+4 Set the proxy port to an available port that `Unity` has assigned

-4 Start `Unity` and connect
+5 Start `Unity` and connect

 # Screenshot